nurih/stream-processing-atlas-demo/lightning-talk/lightning-talk.md

 ## Windowing and time basis

-Windows are fixed width.
+Windows are fixed width (usually).

 ![ ](./event-time-window-time.svg)

-Windows computate over events that occured within it.
+Output is computed on events within its time boundaries.

 ---